Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

 In our case the receiver is the owner of the piggy bank and the amount is the entire balance of the piggy bank.

-The context have a getter function for reading the current balance of the smart contract instance, which is called
+The context has a getter function for reading the current balance of the smart contract instance, which is called
 |self_balance|_: